 To determine activities related to assets that can cause harm to people and the environment while performing these activities.

 To identify the most significant equipment and determine the most appropriate approach to the development of maintenance tasks.

 To determine inventory categories and develop an approach for a specific spare or material.

 To determine issues that should be included in the specification of the asset such as training, integration of systems, energy considerations, critical spares and technology.

 The asset care team ensures that equipment is kept in good, functional condition and contributes to safe working conditions and prevents environmental damage.

 Our dedicated asset care team is focused on furthering the:

 Hulamin has invested in the infrastructure needed to recycle Used Beverage Cans (UBCs) and other end-of-life and customer scrap in the most effective and environmentally responsible manner.
-The recycling centre is estimated to cost R300 million, which will further advance our manufactured capital.
+The recycling centre, which cost R300 million, has further advanced our manufactured capital.
 The construction of this plant was within budget and came online in the third quarter of 2015.
 The facility is now in the process of ramping up to full capacity.

 STRATEGIC ASSET BASE